How to write a business plan for a silkworm farm?

 Let's get started!

-Why write a business plan for a silk worms farm?
+Why write a business plan for a silkworm farm?

 To have a clear roadmap to grow the business